The Wicked Witch of the West dispatches them to do her evil deeds.

 They listen to the sob stories when the narcissist tries to paint himself or herself as the real victim and may unwittingly or even knowingly help him or her engage in damaging actions.

-Or perhaps they just turn a blind eye and refuse to speak up and call it out for what it is.
+Or perhaps they just turn a blind eye and refuse to speak up and call the abuse out for what it is.

-This is a very important role for flying monkeys, arguably the most important.
+This is a very important role for flying monkeys.
+It is arguably the most important.

-It requires the least amount of work on the part of the flying monkeys and provides the most amount of overarching support to the narcissist’s ability to engage in the abusive and damaging behavior.
+It requires the least amount of work on their part and provides the most amount of overarching support to the narcissist’s ability to engage in the abusive and damaging behavior.

 The narcissist needs all of these people who provide a cover of normalcy.

-They allow him or her to believe that what they are doing is justifiable and they help them maintain their impression management that their lifestyle is normal.
+They allow the narcissist to believe that what he or she is doing is justifiable, and help him or her with impression management that the lifestyle he or she is leading is normal.

 “He’s a good guy, he just has problems.”
 “He’s such a good guy.”
-How many times did I hear this?
+How many times did I hear this, even as the things I uncovered that he had been doing spiraled more and more out of the realm of normalcy?

 Narcissists and sociopaths are great at seeming like tortured souls.